-In practice, various components (e.g., OEO converter) are also required in addition to the optical amplifier to overcome physical impairments (e.g., noise and dispersion) [11].
+In practice, various components (e.g., OEO converters) are also required in addition to the optical amplifier to overcome physical impairments (e.g., noise and dispersion) [11].
 In this paper, however, we simply try to minimize the number of wave- bands that are actually used because the number of these components required depends on the number of wave-bands actually used.

-3.2 Detailed description of MALDA
+3.2 Detailed Description of MALDA

-In the MALDA, fiber amplifiers are added to fiber when too few wavelengths are available to set up new lightpaths.
+In MALDA, fiber amplifiers are added to fiber when too few wavelengths are available to set up new lightpaths.
 The algorithm terminates when all the traffic demand has been accommodated and the load on all the IP routers become under their processing capacity.
 In addition, we expect that the smallest possible number of fiber amplifiers will be deployed in the WDM network.
-The MALDA is similar to the e-MLDA described in Section 2.
-The point of difference between the e-MLDA and the MALDA is that the latter only deploys an additional fiber amplifier when the wavelengths are too few to accommodate the traffic.
-For this purpose, we need to modify Step 5.2 of the e-MLDA.
+MALDA is similar to e-MLDA described in Section 2.
+The point of difference between them is that MALDA only deploys an additional fiber amplifier when there are too few wavelengths to accommodate the traffic.
+For this purpose, we need to modify Step 5.2 of e-MLDA.
 Once a fiber amplifier has been added to a fiber, we are able to connect a lightpath that uses the newly available wavelengths.
 Whether or not a new amplifier should be added is checked in the new step, Step 6.
-The following two steps are one of the two differences between the e-MLDA and the MALDA.
+The following two steps are one of the two differences between e-MLDA and MALDA.
 Another difference is described in the next subsection.

-- Step 5.2 If nodes t and v are directly connected via a fiber, we may be able to set up lightpaths between nodes t and v.
+- Step 5.2 If nodes s and d are directly connected via a fiber, we may be able to set up lightpaths between nodes s and d.
 In this case, we try to accommodate $q{i'j'}$ by deploying a new fiber amplifier on the fiber, so we go to Step 6.
-If nodes t and v are not directly connected, on the other hand, then we set $v \leftarrow B{tv}$ and go back to Step 4. - Step 6 Check the number of fiber amplifiers currently deployed on the fiber between nodes t and v.
+If nodes s and d are not directly connected, on the other hand, then we set $d \leftarrow B{sd}$ and go back to Step 4. - Step 6 Check the number of fiber amplifiers currently deployed on the fiber between nodes s and d.
 If $N{max}$ amplifiers have already been used, it is not possible to accommodate the required traffic and we terminate our algorithm.
-Otherwise, we add an additional fiber amplifier to increase the number of available wavelengths on the fiber, and connect the existing lightpaths (see Sec.
-3.4 for more detail).
-Note that the wavelengths used by the lightpaths from node t to node v are released and newly available wavelengths provided by the added amplifier are reassigned to those lightpaths.
-We then set $v \leftarrow j'$ and go back to Step 4 in order to check whether or not we are able to set up new lightpaths between nodes t and v by adding a fiber amplifier.
+Otherwise, we add an additional fiber amplifier to increase the number of available wavelengths on the fiber, and connect the existing lightpaths (see Section 3.4 for more detail).
+Note that the wavelengths used by the lightpaths from node s to node d are released and newly available wavelengths provided by the added amplifier are reassigned to those lightpaths.
+We then set $d \leftarrow j'$ and go back to Step 4 in order to check whether or not we are able to set up new lightpaths between nodes s and d by adding a fiber amplifier.

-The reassignment of wavelengths to the lightpaths from node t to node v supposes the situation that newly available wavelengths are likely to be available only on the deployed fiber.
+The reassignment of wavelengths to the lightpaths from node s to node d supposes the situation that newly available wavelengths are likely to be available only on the deployed fiber.
 Thus those wavelength may not be utilized by the other lightpaths that pass through more than one fiber.
 So those wavelengths should be used by the lightpath that passes through only one fiber.

-3.3 Reducing the Traffic load at IP router
+3.3 Reducing Traffic Load at IP Router